Photo provided by Sisters’ Journey. Valerie Simmons (left) with daughter Lisa Reeves (right)

 As I grew older, these exams became more available to us.
 At the age of 64, I felt a lump under my left breast.
 As it was time for my annual mammogram, I brought it to the attention of my gynecologist.
 My gynecologist felt it was a benign cyst.
 However, I insisted that I get an ultrasound as well as a mammogram.
 As a result, the tumor was located, and it was malignant.
 Within three weeks I had surgery, a lumpectomy, on February 10, 2014.

-Tee Shirts are available in our Shop!
+Tee Shirts are available!
 Click Here to Shop!

 For more information you may email [email protected] or call 203-288-3556.